Data-Centric Foundation Models in Computational Healthcare: A Survey: Introduction

 \section{Introduction}

-The rise of \emph{foundation models} (FMs) strikes a wave of breakthroughs for visual recognition~\cite{radford2021clip,kirillov2023sam,ramesh2021dalle}, language understanding~\cite{devlin2018bert,brown2020gpt3,chatgpt,openai2023gpt4}, and knowledge discovery~\cite{bommasani2021foundation,pan2023unifying}.
+The rise of \emph{foundation models} (FMs) has ushered in a wave of breakthroughs for visual recognition~\cite{radford2021clip,kirillov2023sam,ramesh2021dalle}, language understanding~\cite{devlin2018bert,brown2020gpt3}, instruction-following conversational systems~\cite{chatgpt,openai2023gpt4}, and knowledge discovery~\cite{bommasani2021foundation,pan2023unifying}.
 In computational healthcare~\cite{esteva2019guide,aggarwal2021diagnostic}, FMs can handle a variety of clinical data with their appealing capabilities in logical reasoning and semantic understanding.
 Examples span fields in medical conversation~\cite{MedAlpaca,yunxiang2023chatdoctor}, patient health profiling~\cite{christodoulou2019systematic}, and treatment planning~\cite{nori2023gpt4-on-medical}.
 Moreover, given the strength in large-scale data processing, FMs offer a shifting paradigm to assess real-world clinical data in the healthcare workflow rapidly and effectively~\cite{thirunavukarasu2023large,qiu2023survey-ai-health}.
+We use \emph{large multimodal models} (LMMs) to denote general-purpose foundation models that natively operate over multiple modalities, and \emph{generalist medical AI} (GMAI) to denote the clinical instantiation aiming to generalize across tasks, modalities, and workflows~\cite{moor2023gmai}.
+Beyond general-purpose models, specialty medical vision FMs trained on large real-world datasets have started to demonstrate clinical-grade performance in pathology~\cite{vorontsove2024clinicalgrade_r08} and dermatology~\cite{amultimodalvision2025_803e276d}, with prospective evaluation also emerging in ophthalmology~\cite{aneyecarefoundation2025_e5f2b10e}.
+Meanwhile, foundation models are rapidly emerging for imaging specialties beyond the above exemplars, including ultrasound and volumetric radiology~\cite{echofmfoundationmodel2025_45c40046,merlinavision2024_2f35dbf0,gu2025anatomy}.